latchbio/latch/docs/source/snakemake/lifecycle.md

 # Snakemake Execution Lifecycle

-Snakemake support is currently based on JIT (Just-In-Time) registration.
-This means that the workflow produced by `latch register` will register a second workflow, which will run the pipeline tasks.
-This is because the actual structure of the workflow cannot be specified until parameter values are provided.
+There are two stages to every Snakemake execution:

+1. Just-In-Time compilation: generates the workflow DAG from the Snakefile and input parameters
+2. Runtime: execution of the workflow tasks generated during the JIT step.

 ### JIT Workflow